denoland/celld/docs/roadmap.md

 You spin up a container, mount a directory, and get:

 - Durable objects that speak WebSocket and HTTP
-- Per-room state with S3-backed persistence
+- Per-cell state with S3-backed persistence
 - Built-in Deno isolation per tenant or project
 - Lightweight mesh networking
 - Familiar APIs inspired by PartyKit and Durable Objects

 ## Why this matters?

-roomd aims to be a simple, resilient "substrate" for building stateful, distributed applications, particularly envisioning a future of collaborative AI agents.
-It provides durable "rooms" that manage persistent state (using SQLite
+celld aims to be a simple, resilient "substrate" for building stateful, distributed applications, particularly envisioning a future of collaborative AI agents.
+It provides durable "cells" that manage persistent state (using SQLite

 - Litestream to S3) and handles complexities like node discovery, replication, and failover automatically.
 This drastically lowers the barrier for